bilal-fazlani/commanddotnet/docs/Arguments/argument-collections.md

 Split can also be defined at a global level by setting `AppSettings.Arguments.DefaultOptionSplit`.
 The default is null.

 In cases where the user cannot use the provided split character (perhaps the script language does not support the character), the user can override it using the `[split]` directive.
-For example, if the user would prefer a hyphen, they can use
+For example, if the user would prefer a hyphen, they can use the directive where the last character is the delimiter to use, like this...

 <!-- snippet: arguments_collections_exe_split_directive_args_only -->
 <a id='snippet-arguments_collections_exe_split_directive_args_only'></a>